agdturner/ccg-v3d/README.md

 - Surface Areas, Perimeters and Volumes
 -- For some shapes there are implementations of methods for calculating these.

-### Origins
-The library began development in March 2020.
-The original idea was to create a simple gravitational model of our [solar system](https://en.wikipedia.org/wiki/Solar_system) and learn more about 3D modelling and to also think about how to calculate the volumes of ice on Earth.
-### Summary of changes
-#### 0.16 to 0.20
-Changed to use BigRational directly and Math_BigRational for aditional arithmetic.
-#### 0.15 to 0.16
-- Major simplification of V3D_Envelope.
-V3D_Plane are now always stored as a point and a normal vector.
-Each traingle is associated with a plane.
-#### 0.14 to 0.15
-- Added more tests for intersections.
-#### 0.13 to 0.14
-- Added a package of lightweight geometries.
-- Enabled some rotation using quaternions.
-#### 0.10 to 0.13
-- Added an offset vector for geometries to allow them to be translated.
-#### 0.9 to 0.10
-- Added V3D_Tetrahedron class, and V3D_TetrahedronPoly, V3D_TrianglePolyPlanar and V3D_LineSegmentPolyCollinear collection classes.
-#### 0.8 to 0.9
-- Change from left-handed to right handed coordinate system.
-#### 0.7 to 0.8
-- Simplifications to the intersection methods removing the static methods.
-- Added a V3D_Ray class.

-## Contributions and supporting users
+## Contributions and collaboration
-- Contributions are welcome.
+- Please submit issues.

 ## LICENCE
 - APACHE LICENSE, VERSION 2.0: https://www.apache.org/licenses/LICENSE-2.0

 ## Acknowledgements and thanks
-- The [University of Leeds](http://www.leeds.ac.uk) has supported the development of this library and some of the dependencies.
+- The [University of Leeds](http://www.leeds.ac.uk) and externally funded research projects supported the development of some of the library dependencies.
-- Thank you to those that have and continue to develop the Java language.
-- Thank you Eric (_et al._) for the [BigMath](https://github.com/eobermuhlner/big-math) library.
+- Thank you Eric for the [BigMath](https://github.com/eobermuhlner/big-math) library.
-- Thank you developers and maintainers of [Apache Maven](https://maven.apache.org/), [Sonatype Nexus Repository Manager](https://oss.sonatype.org/), [Apache NetBeans](https://netbeans.apache.org/), [git](https://git-scm.com/) and [GitHub](http://github.com) for supporting the development of this code and for providing a means of creating a community of users/developers.
-- Thank you developers, maintainers and contributors of useful information content made available on the Web.
-Key information that has helped to develop this library is cited in the source code.

 # Notes